Updated: Nov 5, 2021

 other related matters.

 You can still negotiate or mediate the issues with your neighbour at any point after the 30 days has expired.
-You may consider getting the help of alternative dispute resolution to resolve such disagreement with your neighbour over the fence.
+You may consider getting the help of alternative dispute resolution to resolve such a disagreement with your neighbour over the fence.
 The Dispute Settlement Centre of Victoria may be able to assist with mediation.

 If you did not give a fencing notice and reached a verbal agreement with your neighbour, it will not be governed by the Fencing Act.
 In such cases, enforcement of the agreement between you and your neighbour would be subject to contract law.